efdevcon/streameth/README.md

 ### 2. Create streams

 1. You can create streams directly from the Livepeer dashboard.
-After creation, you will get a livepeer stream ID.
+After each stream creation, you will get a livepeer stream ID.
 Copy it.
 2. Add the stream ID to the `streams` field within the `rooms` field of the event JSON

 Every room can have multiple streams.
 Generally there will be a primary stream, followed by any backup/failover streams.
 Separate rooms would have separate streams.